-My PhD project focuses on interactive visualization and exploration of large-scale multidimensional data sets (e.g. micro-computed or synchrotron tomography).
-A fundamental tool in my research is compression and feature extraction by means of tensor approximation (TA).
-The goal is namely to develop algorithms for large data manipulation and analysis in the TA compressed format, such as the canonical format, the Tucker decomposition or the Tensor Train.
-Related techniques are 3D/4D multiresolution representations, progressive tensor rank reconstruction and out-of-core memory management.
+My PhD project focuses on interactive visualization and exploration of complex and/or large-scale multidimensional data sets, e.g. micro-computed/synchrotron tomography, parameter spaces, surrogate models, etc. A fundamental tool in my research is compression and feature extraction by means of tensor approximation.
+The goal is to develop algorithms for compression, feature extraction and processing in the tensor compressed format such as the Tucker decomposition or the tensor train (TT).
+Related techniques include 3D/4D multiresolution representations, progressive tensor rank reconstruction and out-of-core memory management.

 More details on the data visualization and exploration projects:

 - A Surrogate Visualization Model Using the Tensor Train Format (2016)

 - Compressing Bidirectional Texture Functions via Tensor Train Decomposition (2016)

 - Tensor Decomposition Methods in Visual Computing (tutorial) (2016)

 - Structural Volume Inpainting via Tucker Dictionary Learning (poster) (2016)

 - Analysis of Tensor Approximation for Compression-Domain Volume Visualization (2015)